Ron Rantilla Rowing

 Recommended Canoe Models

-There are many other canoe models from various manufacturers that can be set up to work with the FrontRower.
+There are many canoe models from various manufacturers that can be set up to work with the FrontRower.
 Some models that are known to work well are listed below.

 For solo rowing with room for a passenger: